 If students have been keeping their work in classroom folders all year, give them some time to reflect on their progress.
 Let them read, revise, or share favorite assignments.
 Then ask them to pick a specific number of papers to keep long term.
 You can even have them decorate a folder for this purpose.
 Have a recycling bin on hand for everything else.

 Your administrators visited your classroom a few times.
 Your kids were in there every day.
 After thirty six weeks of school, no one can tell you what kind of teacher you were better than they can.
-Have a student collect the surveys and seal them in a folder.
-Promise that the folder will remain sealed until report cards are printed and kids are on break.
+At the same time, there are definitely ways that asking students to fill out surveys about your teaching can go wrong.
+So proceed thoughtfully and carefully.

 Start thinking about next year.